rafaduran/django-pluggable-registration/docs/default-backend.rst

     is optional, and a default of ``True`` will be assumed if it is not supplied.

+``ACTIVATION_METHOD``
+    A string representing a dotted Python import path to a callable object that will be passed as a ``callback`` argument to :meth:`~registration.models.RegistrationManager.activate_user`, which call
+    it after checking and marking as already activated the :class:`~registration.models.RegistrationProfile` object corresponding to the
+    given ``activation_key``.
+This can be overriden by passing the keyword argument ``activation_method`` to the :func:`~registration.views.activate`.

+``REGISTRATION_FORM``
-By default, this backend uses :class:`registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the :func:`~registration.views.register` view.
+    A string representing a dotted Python import path to a an object that must be a subclass of :class:`~django.forms.Form`.
+This form its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the :func:`~registration.views.register`
+    view.

+``ACTIVATION_FORM``
+    A string representing a dotted Python import path to an object that must be a subclass of :class:`~django.forms.Form`.
+This form its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the :func:`~registration.views.activate`
+    view.

 Upon successful registration -- not activation -- the default redirect is to the URL pattern named ``registration_complete``; this can be